 Art.
 2: The Council adopts the name of “International Council of Catholic Women’s Leagues”.
 A meeting will be held each year and a central communication secretariat will be open in Paris for a period of five years.

 Fourth International Board in London.
-The Statutes were amended and approved by Pope Pius X. (see page 30).
-The “Federation” adopted the name “International Union of Catholic Women’s Leagues”, simply called the “Union” which henceforward would have a Cardinal Protector.
-The union comprised 27 Leagues from 17 countries.
-Nomination by the Holy See of the Countess Wodzicka (Poland) as president.
+The Statutes were amended and approved by Pope Pius X. The “Federation” adopted the name “International Union of Catholic Women’s Leagues”, simply called the “Union” which henceforward would have a Cardinal Protector.
+The Union comprised 27 Leagues from 17 countries.
+The Holy See appointed the Countess Wodzicka (Poland) as president.

 During the 1914-1918 War the Union ceased to function and only resumed activities in 1921.